chainflip-io/chainflip-backend/state-chain/pallets/cf-ingress-egress/README.md

 ## Terminology

+**Deposit**
+A deposit occurs when a user sends funds to a deposit address.

+**Channel**
+A channel is a specific combination of deposit address and associated action, for example swapping or depositing liquidity.

+**Ingress**
+Ingress is the abstract term describing the entire process of tracking deposits of funds into Chainflip vaults.

 **Egress:**
-The act of sending on-chain asset to an address on another chain.
+Egress is the abstract term describing the process of triggering fetches and transfers to/from Chainflip vaults.

 **Transfer:**
-Transfer is the part of this process that move funds from the vault to the destination address(es).
+Transfers move funds from a Chainflip vault to (a) destination address(es).

-**Ingress**
-Ingress is the entire process of bridging funds in to Chainflip.

 **Fetch:**
-Fetching is the part of this process that moves funds from the deposit address(es) to our vault.
+Fetches consolidate funds from the deposit address(es) into the corresponding Chainflip vault.